-GENERAL PROVISIONS
+GENERAL

-- 15. The aim of the inventory of the lot or part of a lot for the project is to gather the information and data need to create a project and define the baseline scenario and project scenario which, using the CBM-CFS software, will then be used to simulate the annual changes in the carbon stock in accordance with Chapter IV of this Title. - 16.
-Information and data for the inventory of the carbon in living aerial biomass, dead biomass and, where applicable, the soil must be gathered at the following times:
+17. The inventory of the lot or part of a lot for the project and, where applicable, of the equivalent lot must be conducted using the methodology in Chapter III of this Title.
+The aim of the inventory is to gather the information and data need to create a project and define the baseline scenario and project scenario which, using the CBM-CFS software, will then be used to simulate the annual changes in the carbon stock in accordance with Chapter IV of this Title.

+18. The results of an inventory must be compiled and recorded in a compilation report signed by a member of the Ordre des ingénieurs forestiers du Québec.

+19. The inventory must be conducted by survey unit, and each survey unit must contain a sampling unit.
+The promoter must ensure that each cartographic stratum identified on the lot or part of a lot for the project contains at least one sampling unit.

+20. The sampling method used must be of the stratified random or systematic type.

+In the case of an agroforestry-type project to create a windbreak or riparian strip, when it is not appropriate to proceed as above, the promoter must define an alternative method to objectively and randomly define the number and location of the sampling units.
+The alternative method must be documented and approved by a member of the Ordre des ingénieurs forestiers du Québec.

+21. Information and data for the inventory of the carbon in living aerial biomass, dead biomass and, where applicable, the soil must be gathered at the following times:

-- (1) in the case of an early project, at the same time as the activities needed to ensure completeness at the project filing stage in order to determine the initial quantity of carbon in the reservoirs of the lot or part of a lot for the project and of the equivalent lot and thereby establish the starting point for the simulation of the baseline scenario and project scenario provided for in Chapter IV of this Title; or - (2) in other cases, before any site preparation work to plant seedlings or sow seeds in order to determine the initial quantity of carbon in the reservoirs of the lot or part of a lot for the project and thereby establish the starting point for the simulation of the baseline scenario and project scenario provided for in Chapter IV of this Title; and - (3) at the end of each reporting period, within the meaning of section 2, in order to determine annual changes in the quantity of carbon in the reservoirs of the lot or part of a lot used for the project during that period and then to calculate the project outcome as provided for in Chapter VIII of this Title, using data from the report generated by the CBM-CFS software. - 17.
-All measuring and other equipment used for the inventory of the lot or part of a lot for the project pursuant to this Chapter must be used in accordance with the manufacturer's instructions, be maintained in good working order and work reliably when used.
+(1) in the case of an early project, at the same time as the activities needed to ensure completeness at the project filing stage in order to determine the initial carbon stock in the reservoirs of the lot or part of a lot for the project and of the equivalent lot and thereby establish the starting point for the simulation of the baseline scenario and project scenario provided for in Chapter IV of this Title; or

+(2) in other cases, before any site preparation work to plant seedlings or sow seeds in order to determine the initial carbon stock in the reservoirs of the lot or part of a lot for the project and thereby establish the starting point for the simulation of the baseline scenario and project scenario provided for in Chapter IV of this Title; and

+(3) at the end of each reporting period, within the meaning of section 2, in order to determine annual changes in the carbon stock in the reservoirs of the lot or part of a lot used for the project during that period and then to calculate the project outcome as provided for in Chapter VIII of this Title, using data from the report generated by the CBM-CFS software;

+(4) all measuring and other equipment used for the inventory of the lot or part of a lot for the project pursuant to this Chapter must be used in accordance with the manufacturer's instructions, be maintained in good working order and work reliably when used.

-DIVISION II SURVEY PLAN
+SURVEY PLAN